davidmam/bs32012-base/week1.md

 There are also many free PDF books available that introduce Python as a programming language for non/novice-programmers

 ## Lab meeting
 We will have a lab meeting at the first available opportunity during this week.
 I will email you all during the previous week to identify a suitable time.
-All lab meetings will be held in Carnelley 2.20.
+ All lab meetings will be held in Carnelley Museum.
 The agenda for the lab meeting is provisionally;

 * Introduction and welcome